-Local politics under pressure from legal experts - SWI swissinfo.ch
+Local politics under pressure from legal experts

 But the local council declared the initiative invalid based on legal expertise.

 What can be done to limit the role of judges and experts in politics?
-Read Sibilla Bondolfi’s report initially published by swissinfo.ch in German.
+Read Sibilla Bondolfi’s report initially published by swissinfo.ch in Germanexternal link.

-This text is part of #DearDemocracy, swissinfo.ch's online platform of about direct democracy.
+This text is part of #DearDemocracyexternal link, swissinfo.ch's online platform of about direct democracy.

 Urs Geiser, swissinfo.ch